idget/Anything-Commit/README.md

-# Anything-Commit
+# Anything Commit
-Do anything to this repository.
+Make a pull request and start making commits to this repository :+1: